ultraq/thymeleafjs/README.md

  - **dialects**: array of [Dialect](#dialect) instances to use in processing
  - **isomorphic**: enables the ability to run standard Thymeleaf processors with priority given to `thjs` processors of the same name.
+ - **messageResolver**: a function given a message key and optional message parameters which should then return the message string or `Promise` of the message string.
+Required if you want to use message expressions (`#{...}`).
  - **templateResolver**: a function supplied the template name which should then return the text or a `Promise` that will resolve with the text of the template being requested.
 Required if you want to make use of template